 “We went and sat in a box.
 The judges… suddenly called out my name.
 I thought they were fooling…

-Diplarakou had a second marriage to Sir John (Jack) Wriothesley Russell, who was descended from John Russell, 6th Duke of Bedford, giving her the title Lady Russell.
+Diplarakou had a second marriage to Sir John (Jack) Wriothesley Russell, who was descended from John Russell, the sixth Duke of Bedford, giving her the title Lady Russell.
 They had two children, Georgiana Alexandra Russell and Alexander Charles Thomas Wriothesley Russell.

 Diplarakou passed away on Oct.
 30, 2002, bringing to a close the most remarkable life of a woman who was far ahead of her time.